bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-06-19-newsletter.md

 lang: en
 ---
-This week's newsletter requests testing on RCs for both LND and C-Lightning, describes using ECDH for uncoordinated LN payments, and summarizes a proposal to add information about delays to LN routing replies.
+This week's newsletter requests testing on RCs for both LND and C-Lightning, describes using ECDH for uncoordinated LN payments, summarizes a proposal to add information about delays to LN routing replies, and includes summaries of some interesting talks from the recent 'Breaking Bitcoin' conference in Amsterdam.
 Also included are our regular sections on bech32 sending support and notable changes in popular Bitcoin infrastructure projects.

 {% comment %}<!-- include references.md below the fold but above any Jekyll/Liquid variables-->{% endcomment %}
 {% include references.md %}